paul-gauthier/easy-chat/README.md

 Almost all the code in this repository was written by ChatGPT.
 I started by asking it to create the html for a simple chat app, with embedded css and js.
-After that, I kept feeding it the entire html/js/css blob and requesting changes, bug fixes, new features and improvements.
+After that, I just asked for changes, bug fixes, new features and improvements.
+It figured out where in the code to make changes and what changes to make.
+I reviewed the diffs it generated, and either accepted or rejected the proposed changes.
+If the changes weren't acceptable, I discarded them and improved my prompt to be more specific or explicit -- and tried again.

 ### Example prompts